The Dubrovniks

 The Dubrovniks were an Australian rock band which formed in August 1986 as The Adorable Ones.
-Early in 1987 they changed their name to The Dubrovniks in acknowledgement to the birthplace of two founding members, Roddy Radalj, and Boris Sujdovic.
-Dubrovnik is a town in Croatia.
+Early in 1987 they changed their name to The Dubrovniks in acknowledgement to the city of Dubrovnik in Croatia, which was the birthplace of two founding members, Roddy Radalj, and Boris Sujdovic.
 Both Radalj and fellow founder James Baker had previously founded Hoodoo Gurus (as Le Hoodoo Gurus) in 1981.
 All three had earlier associations in the Perth punk scene of the late 1970s.
 The group issued four albums, before disbanding in 1995.

 History

 The Dubrovniks were established in August 1986 as The Adorable Ones with the line up of James Baker on drums (ex-The Victims, The Scientists, Hoodoo Gurus, Beasts of Bourbon, James Baker Experience); Roddy Radalj on guitar and vocals (ex-Exterminators, The Scientists, Rockets, Le Hoodoo Gurus, The Johnnys, Love Rodeo, James Baker Experience); Peter Simpson on guitar and vocals (ex-Teeny Weenies, Super K, Spectre's Revenge, Hoi Polloi); and Boris Sujdovic on bass guitar (ex-Exterminators, The Scientists, Rockets, Beasts of Bourbon).
 Early in the next year The Adorable Ones renamed themselves as The Dubrovniks to honour the birthplace of Radalj and Sujdovic – the historical Croatian city of Dubrovnik.
 They had to change their name due to a Brisbane band of that name.
 Australian musicologist, Ian McFarlane, described their sound as "clattering, yet accessible rock'n'roll was drawn along the lines of The Troggs meets T-Rex by way of New York Dolls".

 Citadel Records issued the group's debut single, "Fireball of Love", in April 1988.
 It was produced by Rob Younger (Lime Spiders, Died Pretty, The Stems).
 Their second single was a cover version of Alvin Stardust's "My Coo Ca Choo" in November.
 A third single, "Speedway Girls" appeared in June 1989, followed by their debut album, Dubrovnik Blues, in August.
 It was produced by Chris Masuak for Timberyard Records.
 By that time Radalj had left and formed a new band, The Punjabbers, with Brett Ford on drums (ex-Kryptonics, Lubricated Goat); Tony Robertson on bass guitar (ex-The Hitmen, New Christs, Naked Lunch); and Tony Thewlis on guitar (ex-Helicopters, The Scientists).